paulhibbitts/self-publishing-with-docsify-this/pages/introduction-to-self-publishing-with-docsify-this.md

 # An Introduction to Self-Publishing with Docsify-This

-Welcome to the "Empowering Self-Publishing with Docsify-This: A Digital Literacy Workshop"!
+Welcome to the 'Empowering Self-Publishing with Docsify-This: A Digital Literacy Workshop'!
 This online resource summarizes key concepts and provides resources to help you explore further.

 ## Unlocking the Power of Self-Publishing

-Docsify-This.net is an open-source tool for publishing static websites using plain text and Markdown.
+Docsify-This.net (built with the magical documentation site generator [Docsify](https://docsify.js.org)) is an open-source tool for publishing static websites using plain text and Markdown.
 This workshop will guide you through the essentials and advanced techniques for using Docsify-This for self-publishing.

 ---